Instructions for Authors

 Web pages and Web links

-We discourage mentioning or citing web pages or web links in your paper, since web addresses are changed frequently by their owners.
+We strongly discourage any mentioning or citing web links/URLs in your paper, since web addresses are changed frequently by their owners.
 This often results in broken links (dead links) in your paper in the future.
 It is annoying if readers cannot find the web pages when clicking on the links.

 Abbreviations must be presented in one paragraph, in the format: "term: definition".
 Please separate the items by ";".
 Please strictly follow the format.